Medical Physics Residency in Imaging

 A two-year medical physics residency in medical imaging is available in the Physics and Engineering Division of the Department of Radiology, University of Alabama Medical Center.
 The position usually begins July 1st.
-For those individuals from a CAMPEP Graduate program or who have received a certificate from an approved CAMPEP Graduate program for the initial didactic courses, UAB offers training in all of the major modalities in Diagnostic Imaging.
+The requirements for entrance into the Medical Physics Residency program are graduation from a CAMPEP Graduate Medical Physics program or attainment of a certificate from an approved CAMPEP Graduate program for the initial didactic courses.
 The goal of the UAB Diagnostic Imaging Physics Residency program is to provide the opportunity for those individuals with this background to gain training as Diagnostic Imaging Physicists.
 The objectives are to provide educational training and clinical experience in diagnostic radiological imaging, (including general radiology and fluoroscopy, CT, angiography, ultrasound, and mammography), MRI, Nuclear Medicine (including PET), and Informatics.

 Residents participate in clinical support, teaching, and clinical imaging research as training for a career in Medical Physics.
 For more information, see general information and training essentials for Core X-ray and CT, MRI, Nuclear Medicine, and PACS

 Certificates are given upon satisfactory completion at the Radiology Annual Awards Program held in June of each year or upon completion of a full two year time.
 Training essentials consist of didactic lectures, clinical duties, teaching, attendance at Conferences, and completion of special requirements relating to ethics, HIPPA, and Conflicts of Interest.

 Successful completion consists of:1. completion of two full years (24 months),